-Speedminton is the new beach badminton game that is taking the outdoor gamers by storm!
+Speedminton is the new beach badminton game that is taking outdoor gamers by storm!

-You do not even need a net to play with this racquet sport.
+You don’t even need a net to play this racquet sport.
 Guaranteed to have a racquet of a time.
 After reading our Speedminton Outdoor Game Review and seeing all the rules you will for yourself.

 How to Play Speedminton

-If you love badminton, pickel ball, or tennis then Speedminton will be your favorite racquet sport game.
-It is very easy to learn and best thing is that you do need to carry around or setup a net.
+If you love badminton, Pickle Ball, or Tennis then Speedminton will be your favorite racquet sports game.
+It is very easy to learn and the best thing is that you do need to carry around or set up a net.

 How to Score in Speedminton

 The scoring system is very simple.
-As we said above every serve counts and you alternate serves ever 3 plays.
-Each rally (or volley as it is called) is counted as point.
+As we said above every serve counts and you alternate serves every 3 plays.
+Each rally (or volley as it is called) is counted as a point.